Wind Power Basics

 Wind turbines require:

-• a minimum wind speed (generally 12-14 km/h) to begin to turn and generate electricity
+• a minimum wind speed (generally 12-14 km/h) to begin turning and generate electricity

 • strong winds (50-60 km/h) to generate at full capacity